CaffeineMC/lithium-fabric/src/main/java/me/jellysquid/mods/lithium/mixin/block/hopper/README.md

 Cache whether a LithiumStackList is empty or full.
 Do not forget directional behavior of SidedInventories.
 This could speed up the empty and full inventory checks.

+## How Lithium hoppers work different from vanilla

+- Lithium Optimized Inventories:
+    - Any vanilla inventory vanilla hoppers can interact with (Composters excluded!)
+    - Custom Stack list (LithiumStackList):
+      Replaces the vanilla stack list when a hopper accesses the inventory.
+It stores additional data:
+        - Cached signal strength (int)
+            - Stored when signal strength is calculated
+            - Deleted when inventory content is changed
+        - Cached Comparator Update Pattern (Enum)
+            - Possible values: NO_UPDATE, UPDATE, DECR_UPDATE_INCR_UPDATE, UPDATE_DECR_UPDATE_INCR_UPDATE
+            - Stored when accessed and not stored
+                - accessed when failed transfer attempt is skipped due to unchanged inventories
+            - Deleted when inventory content is changed
+        - Signal Strength Override (boolean)
+            - Sets the inventory signal strength to 0 when set
+                - Only used to execute certain Comparator Update Patterns
+        - Inventory Modificiation Count (long)
+            - Increased when inventory content is changed
+        - Number of occupied slots (int)
+            - Updated when inventory content is changed (only checking the changed slot)
+        - Number of full slots (int)
+            - Updated when inventory content is changed (only checking the changed slot)
+        - Parent Stack list
+            - Only used when stack lists is a double chest half
+            - Set when double stack list is created when double inventory is accessed by a hopper

+- Block Entities:
+    - Times removed from the world (int)
+        - usually 0, but mods like Movable Block Entities might add Block Entities to the world after removing them
+        - also increased when chests change their BlockState

+- Lithium Sectioned Entity Movement Trackers:
+    - Certain classes of Entities are configured to be tracked: Inventory and ItemEntity
+    - Entity Sections store the timestamp of the last change for each tracked class
+    - Entities of tracked classes notify their entity section every time their position change or when they are added or removed from the world
+        - Updates their classes timestamp of the entity section to the current time
+    - Entity Sections store a set of movement trackers
+        - When the section becomes accessible or inaccessible the movement trackers are notified
+    - Movement trackers are a data structure used by hoppers.
+        - Data stored:
+            - Box of the observed sections
+            - The observed world (dimension)
+            - The tracked class (Inventory or ItemEntity)
+            - List of observed entity sections
+            - Mask whether the sections are accessible
+            - Number of users of this tracker
+            - List of the accessible observed entity sections' timestamp (for more direct access)
+            - Largest known change timestamp
+        - Functonality:
+            - Check whether it is guaranteed that no change (entity movement, creation, removal) happened after a given timestamp (includes usage and update of largest known timestamp)
+            - Collect all entities of the tracked class inside a given box from the accessible observed entity sections.
+                - For item entities multiple hitbox checks are done to return the item entities in the same order as vanilla.
+First an encompassing box is checked as most nearby item entities won't be in any part of the hopper interaction area.
+        - Deduplication:
+            - When a new movement tracker is created, and an equal one already exists, the already existing one is used instead.
+The number of users of the tracker is increased.
+            - When the user no longer uses the tracker, it has to un-register and the number of users will be decreased.
+              When it reaches 0, it is removed from the sets of trackers and can be garbage collected.

+- Lithium Hopper behavior:
+    - Data:
+        - Own inventory modification counter at last item collection attempt
+        - Own inventory modification counter at last insert attempt
+        - Own inventory modification counter at last extraction attempt
+        - Current insertion cache state and current extraction cache state:
+            - UNKNOWN: Not yet determined
+            - BLOCK_STATE: Composter or similar
+            - BLOCK_ENTITY: Block Entity inventory or double chest
+            - NO_BLOCK_INVENTORY: Interact with entities
+        - Current insertion / extraction inventory (only block inventories)
+        - Current expected block entity removal count for each current insertion / extraction inventory (only BLOCK_ENTITY)
+        - Current lithium insertion / extraction inventory (only lithium optimized inventories)
+        - Last known stack list of each current lithium insertion / extraction inventory
+        - Last known inventory modification count of each current lithium insertion / extraction inventory
+            - Updated just before attempting to transfer items
+            - Used to skip transfer attempts
+            - Only used if the last known stack list is also the current stack list of the same inventory

+        - Item entity movement tracker
+            - Created when item entities are searched for the first time
+            - Un-registered when the hopper is removed
+        - Item pickup search space bounding boxes and encompassing box
+        - Time of the last item collection attempt

+        - Inventory entity movement tracker (one for extraction and insertion each)
+            - Created before searching for extraction / insertion inventory entities for the first time
+            - Un-registered when the hopper is removed
+        - Extract / Insert inventory entity interaction search box
+        - Time of last search with no extract / insert inventory inside search box
+    - Behavior
+        - Shortcut inventory emptiness and fullness checks by comparing the number of occupied or full slots to 0 or inventory size
+        - UNKNOWN cache state:
+            - get the block inventory like vanilla and initialize the cache
+        - BLOCK_STATE:
+            - use the cached inventory
+        - BLOCK_ENTITY:
+            - check the expected removal count of the block entity, invalidate the cache if it changed
+            - use the cached inventory if not invalidated, otherwise UNKNOWN cache state
+        - NO_BLOCK_INVENTORY:
+            - skip interacting with block inventory
+        - Hopper receives a block/observer update from top or hopper's face:
+            - invalidate corresponding cache state to UNKNOWN if current state is BLOCK_STATE or NO_BLOCK_INVENTORY
+        - Use the extract / insert inventory entity movement tracker to retrieve an inventory entity
+            - Skip getting inventory entities if the search box was empty and the tracker guarantees that no inventory entity positions changed since the last search
+            - Cache the selected inventory
+        - If interacting with an optimized inventory, compare the inventory modification counters to the stored values to determine whether the transfer attempt is guaranteed to fail.
+If it is guaranteed to fail, skip the transfer attempt and execute its cached comparator update pattern (use no update pattern when inserting).
+        - Transfer a single item from the source to the target inventory like vanilla.
+Avoid copying item stacks when possible.
+        - Update stored modification counters after failed a transfer attempt
+        - Use the item entity entity movement trackers to retrieve item entities to interact with
+            - Skip getting item entities if the search box was empty and the tracker guarantees that no item entity positions changed since the last search
+            - Skip getting item entities if the modification counter of the hopper is equal to the stored value, and the tracker guarantees that no item entity positions changed since the last search
+            - Get item entities, update the stored modification counter, the search timestamp and whether the search box is empty.